rongriffin/MassTransit.TestSamples/README.md

 MassTransit.TestSamples
 =======================

-Experimenting with different ways to test MassTransit
+Experimenting with different ways to test an application that publishes messages using MassTransit.

 ## MockBusWithMoq ##